 Static Free = Spider Free?

 Attach a drier sheet around the cameras.
-The strong smell will keep the bugs away for as long as it lasts.
+The strong smell will keep spiders away from cameras as long as it lasts.
 One helpful tip is to use a rubber band to hold it on and then you know you need to change it when the rubber band breaks.

 Vinegar, Cleaning and Bug Deterrent Wonder Liquid